dvershinin/ngx_dynamic_etag/README.md

  > It never really worked.

-I largely rewrote it to deal with existing obvious faults, but the key part with buffers, which, myself being old, I probably will never understand, is untouched.
+I largely rewrote it to deal with existing obvious faults, but the key part with buffers, which, myself being old, I probably wil l never understand, is untouched.

 To be reliable, the module has to read entire response and take a hash of it.
 Reading entire response is against NGINX lightweight design.